-- Tap and drag its marker left or right. - Use the Start or End fields shown below the waveform. - Use the first column of Q-Link knobs (Start X1\) to adjust the start point or the second column of Q-Link knobs (End X1\) to adjust the end point.
+- Tap and drag its marker left or right. - Use the Start or End fields shown below the waveform. - Use the first column of Q-Link knobs (Start X1\\) to adjust the start point or the second column of Q-Link knobs (End X1\\) to adjust the end point.
 The top-most Q-Link knobs (13 and 14) provide coarse adjustment.
-The bottom-most Q-Link knobs (1 and 2) provide fine adjustment. - Press Sample Start or Sample End and use the data dial or -/+ buttons (MPC Studio).
+The bottom-most Q-Link knobs (1 and 2) provide fine adjustment.